Well the title is pretty self explanitory I think. What does your little slice of hobby heaven look like?

 Yeap sure did.
 Designed (badly), built (poorly) and modfied (quite well) by me in my front garden.
 With the exception of the two actual work surfaces and a couple of the bolts all the materials are recycled from various other things (my old bed base and current bed base being the main ones).
 Doing it this way, while making it cheaper does make things harder.
 My flatmate, who builds custom furniture as part of his job, always finds it amusing when I try and build things as it never ends up how I first imagined them.
 I have a rather, ah, shall we say "fluid" approach to building things.

-I also have one of those hobby stations - one row for my dropper top pains and 2 for the GW ones.
 The only thing I'm really missing is a decent hobby lamp with a daylight bulb.

 This is an older thread, you may not receive a response, and could be reviving an old thread.
 Please consider creating a new thread.